cschweda/markov-tweet-generator/README.md

 ### Text configuration options

 Place texts in the source folder as specific in the configuration options above.
-Then, create an `index.js` object and export a `sources` object:
+Then, create an `index.js` file in your source directory and export a `sources` object:

 ```
 exports.sources = {